Egyptian authorities hold talks with Palestinian factions in Cairo to select a technical committee for Gaza. EPA

 • Arabic

-The first meeting of the Palestinian committee taking interim charge of Gaza's day-to-day affairs has been delayed by disagreements over the appointment of two members, sources familiar with the process told The National on Friday.
+The first meeting of the Palestinian committee taking interim charge of Gaza's day-to-day affairs was held on Friday in Egypt after a one-day delay caused by disagreements over the appointment of two members, sources familiar with the process told The National on Friday.

-Issues are specifically with Sami Nasman, a former intelligence officer with the Palestinian Authority, and Rami Halas, who was set to be in charge of religious affairs and endowments, the sources said.
+The delay was caused by issues specifically related to Sami Nasman, a former intelligence officer with the Palestinian Authority, and Rami Halas, who was set to be in charge of religious affairs and endowments, according to the sources.

-It was not immediately clear what the points of contention are with these candidates.
+It was not immediately clear what the points of contention are over these candidates or whether they are no longer being considered for committee membership.

-Members of the committee, which is part of US President Donald Trump's 20-point peace plan for the war-battered enclave, had been expected to meet on Thursday in Egypt to review its mandate, briefs and priorities.
-But some members remain stuck in Gaza, unable to travel abroad for “security and logistical reasons”, the sources said, causing further delays.
+Members of the committee, which is part of US President Donald Trump's 20-point peace plan for the war-battered enclave, had been expected to meet on Thursday to review its mandate, briefs and priorities.
+But some members were stuck in Gaza, unable to travel abroad for “security and logistical reasons”, the sources said.

 The committee is expected to be headed by Ali Shaath, a former deputy planning minister in the PA.
 The other committee members will be in charge of portfolios such as finance, water, local councils, the judiciary, security, health and agriculture.